musclerella/ZAP/README.md

 ### Disk Cache

 Add the chained configuration cacheOnDisk() to enable caching support for a specific request.
-The `CachedSuccess` value will return a closure with your cache response data if it is available in the disk cache.
+The `CachedSuccess` value will return a closure with your cache response data if it is available on the disk cache.

 ```swift
 Task {